pribeiro-ssb/Gallery---Assignments/README.md

 Final Assignment: The last tower, and the first roof
 <p>
-To Luis and Will
+To Luis and Will,
-Thanks you guys for the great time!!
+Thank you guys for the great time!!
 This was fun :)